adricen/siteFabacademy/md_files/week_3.md

 #### d.
 The last part !
 Install Antimony --> [instructions](https://github.com/mkeeter/antimony/blob/master/BUILDING.md#linux)

-You can now run the install procedure describe on the antimony github page, just be sure to be connected as `root` user and to do an 'apt-get update' just after you get dependencies.
-So your command lines would be :
+You can now run the install procedure describe on the antimony github page, just be sure to be connected as `root` user and to do an `apt-get update`  just after you get dependencies. before running the application you have to had an export paramettre this way : `export DISPLAY=:0`

 ```
 # Install dependencies